PA110/IT-Project-Governance-Framework/README.md

 - **ERP Setup:** Inventory syncs across online store, POS (physical shops), and warehouses in real time.
 Integrations with QuickBooks, Xero, and ShipBob extend this further.
 - **Governance Win:** Shopify's Partner program vets every app in their App Store — governance over their ecosystem, not just their core product.

-**Kid Example 🧒:** Shopify is like a **lemonade stand kit** that comes with a cash register, a sign maker, a customer notebook, and a stockroom tracker.
+**Lets say🧒:** Shopify is like a **lemonade stand kit** that comes with a cash register, a sign maker, a customer notebook, and a stockroom tracker.
 All in one box.
 You just add your lemons.

 ---